Skip to content

 How to handle guests' complaints in the hotel?

 Guests' complaints in the hospitality business are almost a daily occurrence.
-Some of those complaints are smaller but some of them can do a serious harm.
+Some of those complaints are smaller but some of them can do serious harm.
 In this post, we'll take a look at the best practices for handling guests' complaints.

 Everybody knows the old saying that the customer is always right.
 Those, working in the customer service business might argue with this statement.
-However, each of us is a customer of some kind and felt that your truth is the one and only.
+However, each of us is a customer of some kind and feels that your truth is the one and only.

 "If you are happy - tell it to others.
 If you are not happy - tell it to us!"

-Show empaty
+Show empathy

 Be apologetic